wolfvictorOSI/Edge-Data-Store-Docs/V1/Configuration/System components configuration.md

 # System components configuration

-Edge Data Store includes Modbus TCP EDS adapter, OPC UA EDS adapter, and the Storage component.
-These components are only active if you configure the system to use them.
+Edge Data Store components are Modbus TCP EDS adapter, OPC UA EDS adapter, and the Storage component.
+These components are only active if they are configured for the system to use them.
 EDS itself needs only a small amount of configuration - the list of components and the HTTP Port used for REST calls.

-## Configure system components

 The default _System_Components.json_ file for the System component contains the following information.
 ```json